-The Bulls take Wendell Carter Jr. with the seventh overall pick in the NBA Draft
+The Bulls take Wendell Carter Jr., Chandler Hutchison in the first round of the NBA Draft

 CHICAGO – If the Bulls have hopes to one day contend for an NBA Championship again, Thursday figured to be a critical day in that process.